toddledev/documentation/docs/09-components/03-interface-and-lifecycle/index.md

 1. Open the component and view the [data panel](/the-editor/data-panel) with no element selected
 2. In the **Events** section, click the [kbd]+[kbd] button
 3. Configure the event:
-   - Name: A descriptive name for the event
+   - **Name**: A descriptive name for the event
-   - Test value: Example data that defines the event's output structure, allowing you to develop event handling in parent components without actual event triggers.
+   - **Test value**: Example data that defines the event's output structure, allowing you to develop event handling in parent components without actual event triggers.

 ::: danger
 image or example of events